cadentj/cogworks-22/audio/README.md

 The tuple is in the format (Spectrogram, Frequencies, Times)
 ```

+## Procedures ⭐
 1. Run dataproc.ipynb
-2. You now have a pickled tuple of spectrogram info :)
+2. Ensure all the cells actually work
+3. Write specgrams.npy to local folder
+4. Load the pickled file and run fingerprinting notebook